weiya711/sam-artifact/README.md

     are square as in the Extensor evaluation.
 The files follow the naming scheme `extensor_mtx/extensor_NNZ_DIMSIZE.mtx`
 - Next, choose one of the three options to run:

-  1. Run `./scripts/few_points_memory_model ` to run a restricted (TODO) set of points from Figure 15 on page 12 of our paper that will take 8 compute-hours to run.
+  1. Run `./scripts/few_points_memory_model_runner.sh` to run a restricted set of experiments (8) from Figure 15 on page 12 of our paper that will take 8 compute-hours to run.
     ```
-    ./scripts/few_points_model_runner.sh memory_config_extensor_17M_llb.yaml 0
+    ./scripts/few_points_memory_model_runner.sh memory_config_extensor_17M_llb.yaml 0
     ```

-  2. Run `./scripts/full_memory_model_runner2.sh` to run the full set of points from Figure 15 on page 12 that will take XX compute-minutes.
+  2. Run `./scripts/full_memory_model_runner.sh` to run the full set of points from Figure 15 on page 12 that will take XX compute-minutes.
 The full command is:
     ```
     ./scripts/full_memory_model_runner.sh memory_config_extensor_17M_llb.yaml 0
     ```

   3. Run `./scipts.ext_runner.sh` to run a single point from Figure 15 on page 12 that will take variable time depending on which point is chosen.
 The full command is:
     ```
-    ./scripts/ext_runner.sh extensor_NNZ_DIMSIZE.mtx
+    ./scripts/single_point_memory_model_runner.sh extensor_NNZ_DIMSIZE.mtx
     ```
     - where `NNZ` is the number of nonzeros for each matrix (and point plotted in Figure 15). `NNZ` can be values [5000, 10000, 25000, or 50000]
     - where `DIMSIZE` is the dense dimension size for each matrix (and point plotted in Figure 15). `DIMSIZE` can be values (TODO, list all the dense dimensions sizes).